fiorix/freegeoip/README.md

 # freegeoip

+**NOTE:** as of April 2018 this repository is no longer active.
+Please visit https://github.com/apilayer/freegeoip/ for the current version.

+---

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 This is the source code of the freegeoip software.
 It contains both the web server that empowers freegeoip.net, and a package for the [Go](http://golang.org) programming language that enables any web server to support IP geolocation with a simple and clean API.